peter-evans/create-pull-request/README.md

 ### Example usage with "on: pull_request" workflows

 The following is an example workflow for a use-case where [autopep8 action](https://github.com/peter-evans/autopep8) runs as both a check on pull requests and raises a further pull request to apply code fixes.
-This is a pattern that would work well for any automated code-linting and fixing.
+This is a pattern that would work well for any automated code linting and fixing.

 How it works: